Welcome to the Wild West of whale watching in Washington.

 The Strait of Juan de Fuca has been home of the famed "Humpback Comeback" of the Pacific Northwest, with hundreds of humpbacks now choosing these cold, nutrient-rich waters as their summer feeding grounds.
 After facing extinction in the early 1900's, protective measures have since helped humpback whale populations rebound.
 Despite their size (40 feet long and weighing 40 tons), humpback whales have the reputation of being the most acrobatic of the whales.
 Few things compare to seeing a trademark humpback breach!

-Port Angeles Tour Information and Times
+Port Angeles Tour Times and Pricing

-4-5 Hour Guaranteed Whale Watching Tours
+Fall Guaranteed Whale Watching Tours

 10:30 AM Departure